Frequently Asked Questions

 Does ESPHome support [this device/feature]?

-If it’s not in the docs, it’s probably not supported.
-However, we are always trying to add support for new features, so feel free to create a feature request in the ESPHome feature request tracker.
-Thanks!
+If it’s not in the docs, it’s not (officially) supported.
+However, we are always adding support for new features.

 I have a question… How can I contact you?